 Special Acknowledgement: We are greatly indebted to John Maple for his kindness in sharing these rare images from his family archive.
-Without his generosity and his keen eye for detail, this vital chapter of the Lancing Carriage Works story might have remained hidden in a desk drawer.
-Thank you, John, for helping us bring these men back into the light.
+Without his generosity and his keen eye for detail, this vital chapter of the Lancing Carriage Works story might have remained hidden.
+Thank you, John.

 The Lancing Bofors Crew: From the Shop Floor to the Front Line